Aural plaques in horses

-- Being the totally diligent and overly obsessive horse owner that you are, you may notice a tiny, baby cauliflower starting to grow in your horse’s ear.
-Kudos to you for noticing this, but gotta break the bad news to you, it’s not really a cauliflower.
-It’s called an aural plaque, and they are pretty common in horses!
+Being the totally diligent and overly obsessive horse owner you are, you may notice a tiny, baby cauliflower starting to grow in your horse’s ear.
+Kudos to you for noticing this, but gotta break the bad news to you, it’s not cauliflower.
+It’s called an aural plaque, and aural plaques in horses can be pretty common.

 - The plaques occur in the ears.

-- They create a crusty, white-ish, flakey growth on the inside of the ear.
+- They create a crusty, whiteish, flakey growth inside the ear.